AlecJ/ava2/readme.md

 ## To Do

--   new game, starting money
--   fix wrong amounts for countries

 -   purchase phase
 -   able to undo turn

--   pre-combat movement phase
+-   pre-combat movement phase (player may move into hostile territory)
--   post-combat movement phase
+-   post-combat movement phase (player may not move into hostile territory)

 -   order of play
 -   player key request validation